Fendi Al-Fayez: Bani Sakher under Fendi

-In addition to ruling the a large part of modern day Jordan and Palestine, Fendi was also described as the chief sheikh of the Bashan Arabs in Syria, testifying to his influence in south Syria as well.
+In addition to ruling the majority of modern-day Jordan and Palestine, Fendi was also described as the chief sheikh of the Bashan Arabs in Syria, testifying to his influence in south Syria as well and contesting with the Ottoman's rule of Arab lands.

 Guardian of the Pilgrims

-Under Fendi, the Bani Sakher tribe became the guardians of the muslim pilgrims to Mecca.
+Under Fendi, the Bani Sakher tribe became the guardians of the Muslim pilgrims to Mecca.
 Fendi would muster 700 camel-men to protect the pilgrims from Hauran till 6 days south of Al-Kerak.
-On Camel this journey would've covered around 260 km (~162 miles), and covers the distance from the Mount Hauran till beyond the borders of modern day Jordan, finally reaching Halat Ammar in modern day Saudi Arabia.
+On Camel this journey would've covered around 260 km (~162 miles), and covers the distance from the Mount Hauran till beyond the borders of modern-day Jordan, finally reaching Halat Ammar in modern-day Saudi Arabia.
 Fendi would be responsible for ensuring the pilgrim's safety from the early 1860s till 1869, then again from 1872 till his death.
 This honor is a result of Fendi's good relationship with the Ottoman State, Reshid Pasha contracted with Fendi to protect and provide for the pilgrims throughout this distance.
 This has added to the Fendi and his family's wealth alongside their camel trading business.
-The family would continue to guardian the pilgrims up until the opening of the Hijaz Railway in the late 1910s.
+The family would continue to be a guardian of the pilgrims up until the opening of the Hijaz Railway in the late 1910s.